Glenn Close: Business ventures and assets

-Close is the president of Trillium Productions Inc. Her company has produced films like Albert Nobbs, Sarah Plain and Tall, and South Pacific.
+Close is the president of Trillium Productions Inc. Her company has produced films like Albert Nobbs, Sarah, Plain and Tall, and South Pacific.
 With Barbra Streisand she produced the TV film Serving in Silence (1995), for which both were nominated for an Emmy for Outstanding Television Movie.

 In 2007 she co-founded FetchDog, a dog accessories catalog and Internet site.
 Part of her work was publishing blogs in which she interviewed other celebrities about their relationships with their dogs.
 She sold the business in 2012.

 Interests and views

 Close was born into a Democratic family.
 Her political donations have mostly been made in support of Democratic politicians, including Hillary Clinton, Howard Dean, John Edwards, Angus King, and Barack Obama.
 Close also spoke at the 2004 Democratic National Convention.
 She voted for Obama in the 2008 presidential election and attended his inauguration.
 In a 2016 interview with Andrew Marr for the BBC, Close criticized then-presidential candidate Donald Trump, calling his campaign "terribly frightening."
 She reiterated her sentiments about Trump in 2017, stating that "he doesn't stand for anything I believe in."
-In 2018, she campaigned for Kathleen Williams and Debbie Stabenow in each of their respective elections.

 Close keeps all of her costumes after completing films and rents them out to exhibits.
 She lent one of the dresses she wore in Dangerous Liaisons to Madonna for her 1990 VMA performance of "Vogue".
 In 2017, she donated her entire costume collection to Indiana University Bloomington.

 Close is a New York Mets fan, and has sung the national anthem at Shea Stadium and Citi Field numerous times since 1986.

 Due to her upbringing, Close has stated that she is a spiritual but irreligious person.

 Activism

 Philanthropy

 Close has campaigned for several issues such as women's rights, same-sex marriage, and mental health.
-In 1989 she attended pro-choice marches in Washington, D.C. with Gloria Steinem and Jane Fonda.
+In 1989 she attended pro-choice marches in Washington, D.C., with Gloria Steinem and Jane Fonda.
 In 1998, Close was a part of a star-studded cast that performed The Vagina Monologues at a benefit.
 It raised $250,000 in a single evening with proceeds going to the effort to stop violence against women.
 She was honored with a GLAAD Media Award in 2002 for promoting equal rights among the LGBT community.
 She volunteered and produced a documentary for "Puppies Behind Bars", an organization that provides service dogs for wounded war veterans.

 Close is also a trustee of The Wildlife Conservation Society and volunteers at Fountain House in New York City, a facility dedicated to the recovery of those suffering from mental illness.
 She is a founding member of the Panthera Conservation Advisory Committee.
 Panthera is an international nonprofit whose sole mission is conservation of the world's 36 species of wild cats.
 Close has also been a longtime supporter of late friend Christopher Reeve's foundation.
 She is also a member of the CuriosityStream Advisory Board.